StefFrustagli/board_gamers_vault/README.md

 Draft flowchart for apps organisation:
 ![draft flowchart to organise apps](https://i.ibb.co/xY8bHPs/my-screenshots-2024-05-17-at-09-08-56.png)

-Current flowchart for apps organisation: DA aggiungere
+Current flowchart for apps organisation:

+DA AGGIUNGERE VERSIONE AGGIORNATA

+The project is organized into several Django applications, trying to keep functionalities tidy and separated.
+As this is my second project with Django, I have decided to follow a similar structure to the one used in Boutique Ado walkthrough with Code Institute.

 The **applications** used are:

-1. Main app: board_gamers_vault
+- Main app: **board_gamers_vault**

-This is the main app that contains project-level settings, URLs, and any global templates and static files.

-2. Home

-3. Marketplace
+  This is the main application of the project, responsible for:
+  - Project-level settings
+  - URL routing
+  - Global templates
+  - Static files

+- **Home**

+  This application manages the homepage and other static content pages, providing users with information about the platform, including contact information, about us, and other informational sections.
+This will be further developped in the future.

+- **Marketplace**

-This app handles all functionalities related to the e-commerce store, including models for games, user profiles, seller accounts and basket items.
+  The Marketplace application handles all functionalities related to the e-commerce store, including:

-4. Bag

-5. Checkout

-4. Profiles

-This app handles user authentication, registration, profile editing, and other user-related functionalities.
+  - Models for games
+  - User profiles
+  - Seller accounts
+  - Basket items

+  This is where users can browse, search, and purchase board games.
+Sellers can manage their products, and all e-commerce-related operations are conducted here.

+- **Bag**

+    The Bag application manages the shopping cart functionality, allowing users to add, remove, and view items they intend to purchase.

+- **Checkout**

+  The Checkout application handles the order processing, payment, and order confirmation.
+It ensures a smooth transaction experience for users completing their purchases.

+- **Profiles**

+  The Profiles application is responsible for user authentication and profile management.
+It includes functionalities for:

+  - User registration
+  - User login/logout
+  - Profile editing
+  - Viewing order history
+  - Other user-related activities

 ## User Experience